 - New rooftop pavilion will add a third storey

-Our team in Wales and The West has further strengthened its workload in the universities sector with a £20 million project for Bath Spa University to convert the Grade II listed former Herman Miller factory building into the new Bath School of Art and Design.
+Our team in Wales and The West worked with Bath Spa University to transform the Herman Miller factory into a new state-of-the-art facility known as Locksbrook Campus.

 A new lease of life

-The transformation provides a new lease of life for the popular local landmark on Locksbrook Road in Bath, which has been empty since 2012.
-Procured via Scape Major Works Framework, it will create a new state-of-the-art learning environment for the University’s art and design students, creating a people-focused space that brings together different disciplines, staff, students and the public.
+This provides a new lease of life for the popular local landmark on Locksbrook Road, which has been empty since 2012.
+Procured via Scape Major Works Framework, it is a new state-of-the-art learning environment for the University’s art and design students, creating a people-focused space that brings together different disciplines, staff, students and the public.

-The company is working with Grimshaw Architects and it was Sir Nicolas Grimshaw that designed the original factory building for Herman Miller, the American furniture manufacturers in 1976.
+We worked with Grimshaw Architects as it was Sir Nicolas Grimshaw that designed the original factory building for Herman Miller, the American furniture manufacturers in 1976.

 State-of-the-art learning environment

-The revitalised building will retain many of the factory’s existing external features, including the distinctive façade.
-Internally, it will have modern teaching facilities, practical workshops, studios, a gallery, as well as a café and art shop.
-A new rooftop pavilion will add a third storey, providing additional space for reflective and collaborative project working.
+The revitalised building retains many of the factory’s existing external features, with the original 1970s iconic wall panels cleaned, restored, insulated and repainted.
+Inside, the existing concrete flooring has been finished with a clear varnish seal so the history of the building, including trench marks, can clearly be seen underfoot.
+It also now has modern teaching facilities, practical workshops, studios, a gallery, as well as a café and art shop, while a new rooftop pavilion provides additional space for reflective and collaborative project working.

 This is the latest example of a nationwide investment by universities to improve their estates.
 The project is yet another example of our track-record in the university sector with other current projects including creating the new School of Medicine for Anglia Ruskin University in Essex, Kingston University’s new landmark Town House, a cutting-edge sports hub for the University of Warwick and converting a former naval hospital within a world heritage site into a student hub for the University of Greenwich.